 Madison Das just started a new job in January, but she's pretty sure she's going to get promoted in a few months.

 She's not being presumptuous — her new employer told her as much.
-Das, 21, lives in Jacksonville, Florida, and started working as an associate project manager with a this year.
+Das, 21, lives in Jacksonville, Florida, and started working as an associate project manager with a start-up this year.
 While interviewing, she was struck by how the hiring managers asked about her career plans.

 Das checked the company's LinkedIn profile and saw many of its entry-level employees were promoted within their first six to eight months.
 For Das, it was a sign the company was invested in keeping their employees around.